Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 ### Introduction to a Long Short Term Memory Network

-In a plain neural network, the information only moves in one direction — from the input layer, through the hidden layers, to the output layer.
+In an artificial neural network (ANN), the information only moves in one direction — from the input layer, through the hidden layers, to the output layer.
 The information moves straight through the network and never takes the previous nodes into account at a later stage.
-Because it only considers the current input, it has no notion of order in time.
-It simply can’t remember anything about what happened in the past except its training.
+Because it only considers the current input, the features learned are not shared across different positions of the sequence.
+Moreover, it cannot process sequences with varying lengths.

-In a RNN the information cycles through a loop.
-When it makes a decision, it considers the current input and also what it has learned from the inputs it received previously.
+Unlike an ANN, the RNN was designed to work with sequence prediction problems.RNNs introduce state variables to store past information, together with the current inputs, to determine the current outputs.
+Since an RNN shares the learned features with all the data points in a sequence regardless of its length, it is capable of processing sequences with varying lengths.

-The problem with an RNN however, is that the influence of a given input on the hidden layer, and therefore on the network output, either decays or blows up exponentially as it cycles around the network’s recurrent connections.
+The problem with an RNN however, is that it cannot retain long-term memory because the influence of a given input on the hidden layer, and therefore on the network output, either decays or blows up exponentially as it cycles around the network’s recurrent connections.
 This shortcoming is referred to as the vanishing gradient problem.
 Long Short-Term Memory (LSTM) is an RNN architecture specifically designed to address the [vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).

 +++